swiftlang/repo-templates/README.md

 - issue template

-+this file can be present at the .github org level but it does not have the same distribution benefits as other files so repo level is required
+**this file can be present at the .github org level but it does not have the same distribution benefits as other files so repo level is required